endor/karhu/ARTICLE.md

           And I should see "Birch"

-Once there are headless browsers like [Phantomjs](http://www.phantomjs.org/) available as Capybara drivers, it probably makes sense to use those instead of Selenium because they are a lot faster.
+Once headless browsers like [Phantomjs](http://www.phantomjs.org/) are available as Capybara drivers, it will probably make sense to use those instead of Selenium as they are a lot faster.

 For unit testing there are a lot of different possibilities.
-I used to work with jspec, since it is similar to rspec which I have used before, but that has been deprecated in favor of jasmine now, so that is what I am using.
-It works quite well and brings a `rake` task that allows it to easily run together with the acceptance tests.
+I used to work with jspec, since it is similar to Ruby's rspec which I have used before.
+Recently that has been deprecated in favor of jasmine, so I've used that here.
+It works quite well and brings a `rake` task that allows it to easily run alongside the acceptance tests.
 One of the unit tests for the example application looks like this:

     describe("Product", function() {
       describe("attachCategory", function() {